[Tolen Ren's memory]

 TUVOK: They're responding.

-NUMIRI CAPTAIN [on viewscreen]: Consider this official notice that you are entering a
+CAPTAIN [on viewscreen]: Consider this official notice that you are

 JANEWAY: Understood.

-NUMIRI CAPTAIN [on viewscreen]: Any attempt to provide aid or supplies to the Banea
+CAPTAIN [on viewscreen]: Any attempt to provide aid or supplies to the

 JANEWAY: You have my word that we intend to remain neutral in your